ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 | Who can claim | Any taxpayer (individuals, HUFs, companies, etc.) |

-| Asset sold | Long-term land or building (or both) |
+| Asset sold | Long-term land or building or both |

-| New investment required | Specified bonds (commonly NHAI or REC bonds) within 6 months from date of transfer |
+| New investment required | Specified bonds (NHAI or REC bonds) within 6 months from date of transfer |

-| Maximum investment | ₹50 lakh per financial year (across all eligible bond investments) |
+| Maximum investment | ₹50 lakh per financial year across all eligible bond investments |

 | Lock-in period | 5 years from date of investment |

-| Exemption amount | Lower of: capital gains OR amount invested in bonds |
+| Exemption amount | Lower of: capital gains or amount invested in bonds |

-Book a Tax Planning CallYou invested ₹5,00,000 in an equity mutual fund and sold it after 14 months for ₹7,50,000.
+Book a Tax Planning CallInvestment of ₹5,00,000 in an equity mutual fund, sold after 14 months for ₹7,50,000.

 | Particulars | Amount |